neuefische/web-exercises/sessions/js-array-methods-2/demo-end/README.md

 Select the "Tests: logs" tab to view the tests.

 > The `npm run start` and `npm run test` scripts run automatically.

-### Scripts

-You can use the following commands:

-- `npm run start` to start a development server
-- `npm run test` to run the tests
-- `npm run lint` to run the linter